csukuangfj/kaldifeat/README.md

 opts = kaldifeat.FbankOptions()
 opts.frame_opts.dither = 0
-# Yes, it has same options like kaldi
+# Yes, it has same options like `Kaldi`

 fbank = kaldifeat.Fbank(opts)
 features = fbank(wave)
 ```

-To compute features that are compatible with kaldi, you can scale
+To compute features that are compatible with `Kaldi`, wave samples have to be
-the wave samples to the range `[-32768, 32768]`.
+scaled to the range `[-32768, 32768]`.
+WARNING: You don't have to do this if
+you don't care about the compatibility with `Kaldi`

 The following is an example: